What is Wasco County Medical Reserve Corps?

 - Through a State Homeland Security Grant, Wasco Co.
 MRC purchased an inflatable tent, accessories, first-aid supplies and a trailer.

-- The MRC will offer to provide first-aid services at local events, such as run/walks.
+- The MRC will work toward providing first-aid services at local events, such as run/walks.

 - The MRC will participate in local emergency preparedness exercises, such as the Cascadia Rising Exercise in June 2016!